-Business Management (Business Analytics) BSc (Hons) – 2022 entry
+Business Management with Business Analytics BSc (Hons) – 2024 entry

 Why choose this course

 In our fast-paced, data-driven modern world, business analysts help organisations turn big data into big ideas.
 Artificial intelligence, machine learning and management science power decisions in business.

 You’ll gain data-led insights and optimise businesses by using descriptive, predictive and prescriptive analytics.